ayan878/Namaste-React/theory.md

 # Q: What is difference between library and frameworks ?
 A: React is library it works in small portion of the app.it is not full-fledge frameworks.

+Frameworks: A comprehensive set of tools, libraries, and conventions that provide a structure for developing an entire application.